Abe Fortas: Early years

-Fortas was born the youngest of five children to Orthodox Jewish immigrants Woolfe Fortas (וואָלף פאָרטאַסאַ; щолф фортас) (Note: Woolfe Fortas eventually changed his name to William.
+Abe Fortas was the youngest of five children born to Orthodox Jewish immigrants Woolfe Fortas (וואָלף פאָרטאַס) (Note: Woolfe Fortas eventually changed his name to William.
 In some documents, Woolfe is spelled Woolf or Wolf.) and Rachel "Ray" Berzansky Fortas (רחל בערזשאנסקי פארטאס) (Note: In some sources, Rachel is spelled Rachael, and Berzansky is spelled Berzanski.
 A common alias for Rachel Berzansky is Ray Berson.) in Memphis, Tennessee.
-Woolfe was born in Russia, and Rachel was born in Lithuania.
-Woolfe was a cabinetmaker, and the couple operated a store together.
-Fortas acquired a lifelong love for music from his father, who encouraged his playing the violin, and was known in Memphis as "Fiddlin' Abe Fortas".
-Fortas learned to play the violin from local Catholic nuns at the St. Patrick's School on Linden, a block from his house on Pontotoc Street; he then studied chamber music with the leader of a local trio.
-Fortas attended South Side High School where, at the age of sixteen, he graduated second in his class in 1926.
-After graduating from high school, Fortas won a scholarship to attend Southwestern at Memphis, a liberal arts college now called Rhodes College.
-During his college years, Fortas supported himself by working as a shoe salesman and as a performing violinist, while also giving violin lessons to local children.
-Initially, Fortas considered studying music, before settling on English and political science.
-He graduated first in his class in 1930.
+Woolfe, originally from Russia, worked as a cabinetmaker, and together with Rachel, who hailed from Lithuania, they operated a store.
+Fortas developed a lifelong passion for music, largely influenced by his father, who encouraged him to play the violin—an instrument he would cherish throughout his life.
+He took violin lessons from local Catholic nuns at St. Patrick's School, which was just a block away from his home on Pontotoc Street.
+He also studied chamber music with the leader of a local trio.
+Because of his musical talents, he earned the nickname "Fiddlin' Abe Fortas."
+By the age of thirteen, he was playing in a dance band called the "Blue Medley Boys," which helped support him and his family.
+After graduating second in his class from South Side High School in 1926 at the age of sixteen, Fortas won a scholarship to Southwestern at Memphis, which is now known as Rhodes College.
+During his college years, he supported himself by working as a shoe salesman and performing as a violinist, as well as giving violin lessons to local children.
+Although he initially considered pursuing a degree in music, he ultimately decided to focus on English and political science, graduating at the top of his class in 1930.

 Fortas earned scholarships from both Harvard Law School and Yale Law School but ultimately decided to attend Yale, becoming the youngest law student there at 20 years old.
 He became editor-in-chief of the Yale Law Journal and graduated cum laude and second in the class of 1933.
 One of his professors, William O. Douglas, was impressed with Fortas, and Douglas arranged for Fortas to stay at Yale to become an assistant professor of law.

 Shortly thereafter, Fortas took on a series of government positions, including with the Agricultural Adjustment Administration and the U.S. Securities and Exchange Commission (SEC) in Washington, D.C.
 In 1937, he was made assistant director of the public utilities division at the SEC.
 Throughout this period, Fortas commuted between New Haven and Washington in order to fulfill his responsibilities both to Yale and to the government.